auloin/ui-tech-test/README.md

 ⏳ Estimated time 20 min <br/>
 📂 Important files: `components/Aside.tsx`, `components/useAside.tsx`

-Each field in the Form Buidler has some properties.
-The goal of this task is to make these properties editable through a form that is rendered in the sidepanel in the `<aside />`.
+Each field in the Form Buidler has some properties. <br/>➡️ **The goal of this task is to make these properties editable through a form that is rendered in the sidepanel in the `<aside />`.**

 Take a look at the TypeScript definition of the field in [`useField.ts`](./src/components/useFields.ts), each attribute (except `id`) should be configurable through a form.
 It would be nice if you can make the form submit automatically when the user has made it's changes (similar to Figma's sidepanel).
 This way you can hide the submit button.
 We'll create the `onSubmit` handler in next task so you can just put `console.log` as the handler of the Form Submit event.